restorando/cornelius/index.md

 # Installation

 Just include the javascript and stylesheet files and you are ready to go.
+No jQuery needed, dependency free.

 {% highlight html %}
 <link rel="stylesheet" type="text/css" href="cornelius.css" />